 First, the £10bn is calculated as follows.
 Let's say a regulation which costs business £20m a year is abolished in 2010.
 The saving over the coming five year Parliament is assumed to be 5 times this amount - £100m.
 Fair enough!
 But what happen if it is abolished in 2015 - during the last year of the Parliament?
 It is then still reported as £100m over the Parliament.
 That is a seriously weird way of reporting the figure.

 A much better way of reporting the savings would be to take the annual savings as perceived by business - which started quite low but had built up to around £2.2bn over the five years to 2015.
-Not bad ! - except ....
+That is still a worthwhile saving - except ....

 There are major exclusions before the net savings are calculated.
 These include massive areas such as:

 - tax administration (particularly Income Tax, Corporation Tax and VAT),

 - the National Minimum Wage (see further below),

 - the Apprenticeship Levy,

 - compulsory Workplace Pensions,